Building a Buy-to-Let Portfolio

 Considerations when building a buy-to-let portfolio?

-• Research – it’s important for a landlord to research the buy-to-let market before investing, they should research areas with the highest rental demand, what the typical rental yields are in the area and opportunities for tenants in the area.
+• Research – it’s important for a landlord to research the Buy-to-Let market before investing, they should research areas with the highest rental demand, what the typical rental yields are in the area and opportunities for tenants in the area.

 • Plan – it’s important that landlords create a plan and set themselves clear goals, thinking about what they want to achieve from their investment.
 A valuable piece of advice from many portfolio landlords is to start small, gain experience and knowledge that can be built upon when purchasing more properties.

-• Property management – managing one or two properties may be something a landlord can do around their ‘full-time job’, however as their portfolio grows so too does the amount of time that will be needed to manage the properties.
+• Property management – managing one or two properties may be something a landlord can do around their ‘full-time job,’ however as their portfolio grows so too does the amount of time that will be needed to manage the properties.
 This is when many landlords will decide to hand over the day-to-day running of their properties to a letting agent, saving them a considerable amount of time.

-Financing a buy-to-let portfolio with West One
+Financing a Buy-to-Let portfolio with West One

 • No background portfolio stress test